civicboom/civicboom/docs/security.rst

 - Content in our database is marked as public or private, private content only shows up to the creator and people the creator has allowed
-- Media (videos, photos, etc) is stored in Amazon S3; files are associated with a 256-bit key which you can only know if you access to the file
+- Media (videos, photos, etc) are stored in Amazon S3; files are associated with a 256-bit key which you can only know if you access to the file
 - There is an event log / audit trail which shows who has edited what